Azure/iotedge-lorawan-starterkit/docs/adr/012_decouple_from_edge.md

   - Closing DeviceClient connections for avoiding "ping-pong" as described in [ADR 010](./010_lns_affinity.md)
   - Sending Cloud to Device messages for Class-C devices

 Except for ModuleConnectionHost, the other difference is concerning the ability to "proxy" leaf-device messages through Edge Hub.
-By default the "ENABLE_GATEWAY" environment variable is set to true, we need to make sure that **ENABLE_GATEWAY can't be set to true when not running as Edge module**
+By default the "ENABLE_GATEWAY" environment variable is set to true, we need to make sure that **ENABLE_GATEWAY can't be set to true when not running as Edge module**.

 ### Differentiate Edge from Cloud deployments